ymc-thzi/clickspark.js/README.md

 - simply install it with <a href="http://bower.io">bower.io</a>.
 Packagename "clickspark"
 `$ bower install clickspark`

-- or copy th file clickspark.min.js manually to your project
+- or copy and link the file clickspark.min.js manually to your project
 [clickspark.min.js][0]

  [0]: https://github.com/ymc-thzi/clickspark.js/blob/master/dist/clickspark.min.js